shivannis/xandr-docs-public/xandr-docs/articles/bidders/completed-creative-audits-report.md

 ---
-title : Bidders - Completed Creative Audits Report description : Learn about Completed Creative Audits Report that gives you insight into how your creatives are moving through the audit process. ms.date : 11/22/2023
+title: Bidders - Completed Creative Audits Report
+description: Learn about Completed Creative Audits Report that gives you insight into how your creatives are moving through the audit process. ms.date: 11/22/2023
 ---

 # Bidders - Completed creative audits report

 The **Completed Creative Audits Report** is designed to give you insight into how your creatives are moving through the audit process.
 Using this report, you can find out:

 - How many of your creatives have been audited over a given time frame
 - Which of your creatives have completed audit
 - How much your creative audit fees will be

 See the [Example](#example) below for instructions on retrieving this report.

 > [!TIP]
 > For more information about how reporting works, see the [Report Service](report-service.md).